dgabrielfr/eAIP-downloader/README.md

-eAIP is a Python (v3) script to download all the eAIP charts in PDF form.
+eAIP-downloader is a Python (v3) script to download all the eAIP charts in PDF form.
 For the current version, it is limited to the charts provided by the SIA (Service d'information aéronautique) in its eAIP section, so IFR charts of the French airports.
 Planned features include:
   * Backup of old AIRAC and folder management (backup done)